ibm-cloud-docs/openpages/iam-adding-users.md

 {{site.data.keyword.attribute-definition-list}}

 # Adding users to your {{site.data.keyword.openpages_short}} instance
 {: #iam-adding-users}

 After you provision your service instance of {{site.data.keyword.openpages_short}}, you can invite additional users to access it.
 {: shortdesc}

+Before you add users, consider federating identities with your {{site.data.keyword.cloud_notm}} account.
+This authentication option simplifies the process of adding users to your account, without requiring an IBMid with a separate password.

+For more information, see [Which is the right federation option for you?](/docs-draft/account?topic=account-federation-option-for-you&interface=ui).

 Adding users requires the following steps:
 1. Invite users to your {{site.data.keyword.Bluemix_notm}} account by using IAM.
 For more information, see [Inviting users to an account](/docs/account?topic=account-iamuserinv&interface=ui).